ANKRD11-Related Syndrome

 How many people have ANKRD11-related syndrome?

-As of 2019, doctors had described about 100 people in the world with changes in the ANKRD11 gene.
-The first case of ANKRD11-related syndrome was described in 1975.
+As of 2026, over 340 people with ANKRD11-related syndrome have been described in medical research.
+The first person was found in 1975.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Do people who have ANKRD11-related syndrome look different?

-People who have ANKRD11-related syndrome may look different.
-Appearance can vary and can include some but not all of these features:
+People with ANKRD11-related syndrome may look different.
+Appearance can vary and can include, but is not limited to, these features:

 How is ANKRD11-related syndrome treated?